ec-jrc/lisflood-code/4_annex_tests/index.md

 tests ensuring that all *helper components* of Lisflood work as expected.
 These components are not strictly related to the hydrological model but are essential for the execution.

-Unit tests are executed mocking I/O, to keep them reasonably fast.
+Most of unit tests are executed mocking I/O, to keep them reasonably fast.

 Please note that in same folder there are other tests that actually test the model in a black-box fashion.
 These tests are much slower as they execute lisflood for longer periods and write results on disk (TSS and netCDF maps) which are then compared